digitalrebar/doc/deployment/install/quick.rst

   * Add a provider using your AWS, GCE or Packet.net API Credentials
   * Add nodes from format at the top of the Nodes page.
 The API has additional options.
   * Detailed `Instructions here <../provider.rst>`_.
-* Select nodes for Kubernetes using the "Deployments...Kubernetes Wizard"
+* Select nodes for Kubernetes using the "Deployments...Docker Swarm Wizard"
   * You need 3 or more nodes to build a real cluster
-* "Commit" the Deployment created by the Kubernetes Wizard.
+* "Commit" the Deployment created by the Docker Swarm Wizard.
 * Watch Digital Rebar build your cluster!

 Remember to delete your nodes from the Nodes page before you take the system down!
 There is no automatic cleanup.